 No Kill Advocacy Center

 The No Kill Advocacy Center was founded in 2004 by Nathan Winograd.
-Nathan had created the nation’s first—and at the time, only—No Kill community.
+Nathan had created the nation’s first—and at the time, only—full-service No Kill community, saving not only dogs and cats, including community cats, but rabbits, hamsters, gerbils, horses, and others.
 There were no other national organizations exclusively dedicated to creation of a No Kill nation and certainly none with staff who had experience creating No Kill communities.